 But even though, you can get a clear overview of the mobile charger circuit from the above diagram.

-The design is quite straight forward, could be easily repaired.
+The design is quite straight forward, built on a paper phenolic PCB, could be easily repaired.

 Part list of the mobile charger circuit